tri-cods/html-css/sections/integration.md

 Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML and CSS separate.

 ## ACTIVITY
-Open up a new document in your Sublime Text editor.
-Save the document as `style.css` to the same folder as your HTML documents.
+Create a stylesheet through the command line.

 In your `index.html` document, link to your style sheet and re-save the file.
-Be sure to add it in the correct place in the code.
 <br/>
 <br/>
+## Creating a stylesheet through the command line:
+After opening the terminal, 2. cd Desktop, 3. cd Institute_Site, 4. touch style.css

+## Where should the stylesheet be linked?
+The style sheet should follow `Option 3: External` - inserting the following code into the head element:

+`<link rel="stylesheet" href="style.css">`

 [<<<Back](css_basic.md) | [Next>>>](rules.md)